unrealwork/atsd-use-cases/USVisa/README.md

    ![Figure7](Images/Figure7.png)

-3. Press Execute!
+3. Press `Execute`!

-4. After selecting execute, you should see a table output like the image below.
+4. After selecting `Execute`, you should see a table output like the image below.
 Click on 'New Visualization', as shown in the image below.

    <img src="Images/Figure8.png" width="400" >